 Rates of tobacco smoking might be declining or have levelled off in the developed, high-income countries, but the same can’t be said for low and middle-income countries, where they are rising and present a growing public healthcare problem .
 The same could be said for PAD, but we don’t really know how many people have it, since many of them are asymptomatic, have atypical symptoms or they are masked by other medical conditions.
 There are accurate and reliable diagnostic tools and methods, but awareness about them is low and they are often underutilised.

-Why is early diagnosis of PAD important in primary care?
+Why is early diagnosis of Peripheral Arterial Disease (PAD) important in primary care?

 Failure to diagnose PAD in a timely manner is worrisome not only from the perspective of the disease itself, but also overall health and mortality.
 Namely, PAD is an important indicator of overall cardiovascular health due to its underlying pathophysiology – atherosclerosis.
 If it’s present in the arteries in the lower extremities, it is highly likely that it can found in other arterial beds, too.